luord/luord.github.io/content/Software/genetic.md

 [Here's a file][definition] with the complete definition, and [here's a file][implementation] with a string-based implementation of the algorithm, along with the function being run.

+Now, before finishing, you'll notice that I talked very little about the actual _problems_ that could be solved with this type of algorithm...
+Well that's true, because the point of this post was the algorithm itself.
+That said, I might write a follow up with a practical example.

 ## Appendix (On implementation and testing)

 I mentioned above that implementation doesn't matter and it indeed doesn't but for the sake